Domeniqque/mk-webscraper/README.md

 A tool to extract products informations of the [MK public site](https://www.marykay.com.br/).

-It will download all the products and meta data like, price, description, colors, and product types in a well structured and versioned `.json` file.
+It will download all the products and meta data like, price, description, colors, and product types in a well structured and versioned `.json` file ([example](./output/output-example.json)).

 If you want, you'll be able to automatic upload each image and the final `.json` file to your AWS S3.